webiny/nextjs-starter-webiny/README.md

-# A statically generated blog example using Next.js and Markdown
+# A statically generated blog example using Next.js and Webiny

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [Webiny](https://webiny.com/) as the data source.
 ## Demo